python-odin/odin/README.rst

 #####################################

-Odin provides a declarative framework for defining resources (classes) and their relationships, validation of the fields that make up the resources and mapping between resources or an entire object graph.
+Odin provides a declarative framework for defining resources (classes) and their relationships, validation of the fields that make up the resources and mapping between objects (either a resource, or other python structures).

 Odin also comes with built in serialisation tools for importing and exporting data from resources.